Phani-Thulabhandula/3sproperty/client/src/README.md

-# Introduction

-Vex is a Creative, Responsive Material Design Admin Template built with Angular 10+ and the Angular-CLI.
-It extends the Material Design components built by the Angular team and it offers you everything you need to get started with your next CRM, CMS, Project Management, or other projects.

-Vex has **no dependency on jQuery or similiar libraries**, Angular's functionality is completely used.

-Support is available through E-Mail ([themeforest@visurel.com](mailto:themeforest@visurel.com)).
-If you purchased the theme and love it, consider giving it a 5-star rating here on ThemeForest.
-It really helps pushing out more updates and adding more great features.

 # Getting Started

 > In this section you will find the basic folder structure and everything you need to get the template up and running the first time to start developing.